 - What kind of qualifiers are needed?
 After considering the scale of leverage, qualifiers may need to be set such as caps and thresholds so that the company doesn’t lose out when situations arise where salespeople land huge, unexpected deals.

 - What are the performance metrics and how are they weighted?
 How a salesperson’s effectiveness is measured will impact the business because metrics will dictate selling behavior.
 The weighting of these metrics will also show what the business priorities are – new products, upsell, cross-sell, or other goals.

 - What is the pay frequency?
 Consider tying payouts to the sales cycle so you’re reinforcing sales rather than being in-between sales when payouts are made.
 Look at the amount of pay that’s at risk during those “in-between” times and time pay frequency accordingly, whether weekly, monthly, or quarterly.

-This is not a comprehensive list of questions to ask while creating a sales compensation plan, but they do address the basic scope of considerations.
+This is not a comprehensive list of questions to ask while creating a sales compensation plan - and there are a number of sales compensation design issues to consider - but they do address the basic scope of considerations.
 After answering these questions, it is important to run your incentive compensation plan through the following guidelines.

 Key Design Principles for Effective Incentive Compensation Plan Design

 As part of the design process, Jon Clark identified the key guiding design principles that must be established: